growerp/growerp/CONTRIBUTING.md

 1. Fork it!
 2. Create your feature branch from development branch: git checkout -b my-new-feature
+3. Create your changes
-3. Commit your changes: git commit -am 'Add some feature'
+4. Commit your changes: git commit -am 'Add some feature'
-4. Push to the branch: git push --set-upstream origin my-new-feature
+5. Push to the branch: git push --set-upstream origin my-new-feature
-5. Submit a pull request.
+6. Submit a pull request.

 Start your commit message with: